-Jeanette has performed nationally & internationally including performing her original music for the Canadian Olympic Team athletes in Salt Lake City (2002), in Athens, Greece (2004), being the VIA Rail Artist on Board.
+She has performed nationally & internationally including performing her original music for the Canadian Olympic Team athletes in Salt Lake City (2002), in Athens, Greece (2004), being the VIA Rail Artist on Board.
 Her patriotic “This Is My Canada/Mon cher Canada” has surpassed 400,000 views on YouTube.

-She also wrote/performed her anthemic “Women of The World” for Business & Professional Women International’ Worlds Congress in Helsinki Finland for over 600 women from 60 countries around the world.
+In addition, she also wrote/performed her anthemic “Women of The World” for Business & Professional Women International’ Worlds Congress in Helsinki Finland for over 600 women from 60 countries around the world.

 Jeanette toured the maritimes with her one-woman show, “I’m An Acadian-Canadian, Eh!” which featured traditional & original music as well as harmonica, step dancing and a segment explaining the history & culture of her Acadian ancestors.